 No matter what 3D printing process you are using you need to start with a file that can be “SLICED” into layers using special software.
 These are usually STL or OBJ files, but there are many other formats.
 These files are usually created from 3D CAD data, but they can also be downloaded from sites such as ThingyVerse.
 One thing to be aware of is that some types of 3D printing can affect geometry such as hole diameters.
-This can sometimes be corrected for inside the slicing software, but I personally find it easier to create a CAD model for 3D printing with additional clearances added where required.
+This can sometimes be corrected inside the slicing software, but I personally find it easier to create a CAD model for 3D printing with additional clearances added where required.

 Once we have our 3D model in the correct format we need to use some software to slice the model into the separate layers that will be built by 3D Printer.
 The success of any 3D print is 100% reliant on the capability of the slicing software and the user.

 When placing files for printing it is important to consider the size and shape of the parts.
-Sometime you will need to angle parts to ensure they have sufficient strength after printing.
+Sometimes you will need to angle parts to ensure they have sufficient strength after printing.
 All 3D prints are made up of layers, so some thought needs to be given to the orientation of these layers and the function of the printed part.
 For example: If you print a long cylinder vertically and then try to bend it, it will break due to layer delimitation.
-However if you print the cylinder horizontally it will be much stronger in bending, but potentially less circular.
+However, if you print the cylinder horizontally it will be much stronger in bending, but potentially less circular.
 If you build the same cylinder at 45 degrees from vertical and horizontal it will have improved bending resistance and increased circularity.

 As a rule, only use support material if you really need to.
 It is worth putting some thought into your part design and printing orientation as this can really improve the quality of your finished part.

-How Long will it take to Print?
+How long will it take to print?